The Invisible Girl (story): Summary

-Publication History
+Publication history

 "The Invisible Girl" was first published in The Keepsake for 1833, a British literary annual.
 It was accompanied by an engraved illustration entitled Rosina, which was painted by William Boxall and engraved by J. C. Edwards.
 It was reprinted in a few anthologies, but is largely unread and unstudied.

 Themes and influences

 "The Invisible Girl" is one of several Gothic tales that Mary Shelley published in The Keepsake.
 Others include "Ferdinando Eboli" (1829), "The Evil Eye" (1830), "Transformation" (1831), "The Dream" (1833), and "The Mortal Immortal" (1834).
 Although the tale does not involve real supernatural phenomena, it includes a number of motifs characteristic of Gothic fiction, including a tyrannical guardian, a persecuted heroine, and a ghost story.
 It employs the technique of the explained supernatural characteristic of Ann Radcliffe.

 Like several other works by Shelley, including Frankenstein, "The Invisible Girl" employs a frame narrative.
-In terms of form, "The Invisible Girl" is a variation on the Gothic fragment, exemplified by Anna Letitia Aiken's "Sir Bertrand: A Fragment" (1773).
+In terms of form, "The Invisible Girl" is a variation on the Gothic fragment, exemplified by Anna Letitia Aikin's "Sir Bertrand: A Fragment" (1773).
 Although it is often categorized as a short story, that form was not named until the 1880s in Britain.
 It is more accurately classified as a Gothic tale, a story about an experience of the strange or supernatural, often narrated in the first or third person.